kkots/ggxrd_hitbox_overlay_2211/README.md

 `zlib` is a compression library needed to libpng.
 Unlike libpng, it *is* included as a git submodule here.
 Please also refrain from modifying it.

+`steam_api` - Valve's Steamworks API, version 1.37.
+Its header files and .lib redistributable are included in this project directly.
+Note that the license to use this SDK is nontransferable, which means only I can use it - you cannot.
+You must obtain your own copy of the license directly from Valve.

 The dependency projects are better described in *Development dependencies*.

 ## Development dependencies